pitkant/fennica/inst/examples/publicationyear.md

 ### Publication frequency

-Publication frequency is available for 1001 documents (1%).
+Publication frequency information is available for 1001 documents (1%).
 The links are invalid if the lists are empty.

 [Publication frequency accepted](output.tables/publication_frequency_accepted.csv)